List of DC Comics characters: S: Shift in other media

 Shift appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.

 Shiv

 Shiv is a character appearing in American comic books published by DC Comics.
 She appeared in 11 issues of Stars and S.T.R.I.P.E., two issues of JSA and four issues of JSA All-Stars.

 Cindy Burman is the daughter of the supervillain the Dragon King.
 She had a grudge against Stargirl.

 Shiv was also a member of Johnny Sorrow's incarnation of the Injustice Society.

-In "The New Golden Age", Shiv and Dragon King were seen in a flashback fighting Stargirl and S.T.R.I.P.E.